surangaa/AmazonAutomationTest/README.md

 Therefore, it needed to be converted to a Double variable, in order to perform desired calculation of multiplying by an integer value(qtyunits_bought).

 Workaround - First removed $ sign from the extracted string.
 Then, used Double.parseDouble() to convert the string value to a double.

+- Observed that between some steps, there should be a wait time in order to load the page or elements.

+Workaround - define an "implictWait=20" in config.properties file and used if the test method.

+- Observed that in some attempts, test get failed due to Product Details page is not getting loaded completely.

+Workaround - implemented a method to handle the timeout exception.